North Carolina vs. Pittsburgh Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 North Carolina Performance Insights

-- The Tar Heels have a +156 scoring differential, topping opponents by 13.0 points per game.
-They're putting up 86.3 points per game to rank 13th in college basketball and are giving up 73.3 per outing to rank 237th in college basketball.
+- The Tar Heels are outscoring opponents by 13 points per game with a +156 scoring differential overall.
+They put up 86.3 points per game (13th in college basketball) and give up 73.3 per outing (237th in college basketball).

-- North Carolina ranks 107th in the country at 38.4 rebounds per game.
-That's 4.0 more than the 34.4 its opponents average.
+- North Carolina wins the rebound battle by four boards on average.
+It records 38.4 rebounds per game, which ranks 107th in college basketball, while its opponents grab 34.4 per contest.

-- North Carolina connects on 8.1 three-pointers per game (127th in college basketball) compared to its opponents' 8.3.
-It shoots 36.7% from deep while its opponents hit 33.2% from long range.
+- North Carolina knocks down 8.1 three-pointers per game (127th in college basketball) at a 36.7% rate (66th in college basketball), compared to the 8.3 its opponents make while shooting 33.2% from beyond the arc.

-- North Carolina has had fewer turnovers than its opponents this season, committing 9.8 per game (40th in college basketball action) while forcing 11.5 (227th in college basketball).
+- North Carolina has committed 9.8 turnovers per game (40th in college basketball action), 1.7 fewer than the 11.5 it forces on average (227th in college basketball).

 Pittsburgh Performance Insights

-- The Panthers' +204 scoring differential (outscoring opponents by 15.7 points per game) is a result of putting up 80.5 points per game (62nd in college basketball) while giving up 64.8 per contest (49th in college basketball).
+- The Panthers outscore opponents by 15.7 points per game (posting 80.5 points per game, 62nd in college basketball, and allowing 64.8 per outing, 49th in college basketball) and have a +204 scoring differential.

-- The 42.2 rebounds per game Pittsburgh accumulates rank 19th in college basketball, 9.3 more than the 32.9 its opponents collect.
+- Pittsburgh wins the rebound battle by 9.3 boards on average.
+It collects 42.2 rebounds per game, 19th in college basketball, while its opponents grab 32.9.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.